 This led legislators in Germany and Austria to add another requirement to their test in order to capture deals that – despite the low turnover figures of the target company – may have a significant impact on competition in the future.

 Until now, the parties to a transaction needed to exceed certain merger control thresholds in order for a transaction to be notifiable in Germany.
 The ninth amendment to the Act against Restraints of Competition (which is expected to come into force in June 2017) will add a transaction value threshold based on deal value.
 According to the new test, a transaction will be subject to review by the Federal Cartel Office if in the business year immediately preceding the transaction:

-- the combined aggregate worldwide turnover of all participating undertakings was more than EUR 500 million; an
+1. the combined aggregate worldwide turnover of all participating undertakings was more than EUR 500 million; and

-- the domestic turnover of another undertaking concerned was more than EUR 5 million.
+3a. the domestic turnover of another undertaking concerned was more than EUR 5 million;

 The transaction value includes the purchase price and any other monetary benefits paid by the buyer as well as the value of any liabilities the buyer assumes.
 The target will be considered to have a local nexus if it carries out activities in Germany that it might monetize in the foreseeable future, e.g. a significant user base in Germany or substantial R&D activities.